 As industry peers we selected listed companies that operate dispensing pharmacies as their mainstay business.
 Comparing the operating profit margin of the business segments that operated dispensing pharmacies, Ain Holdings (TSE Prime: 9627) had the highest OPM in 2021.
-Profit margins declined across the board in FY2017 owing to the diminished impact of major drugs for hepatitis C. The whole industry was affected by the NHI medical fee revision in FY2019, with almost all companies recording lower profit margin than in the previous fiscal year.
+The whole industry was affected by the NHI medical fee revision in FY2019, with almost all companies recording lower profit margin than in the previous fiscal year.
 The uptrend in the profit margin of Medical System Network's dispensing pharmacy business since FY2019 mainly reflects a change in segmentation.